Plastic Surgeon Serving North Andover, Boston, Haverhill, MA - Nashua, Salem, Manchester, NH & Nearby Areas

 - Consider motherhood and/or your desire to breastfeed.
 Because of nerve changes in the nipple due to surgery, there is a possibility mothers may not be able to produce a full milk supply.
 However, some mothers who have had breast reconstruction are still able to breastfeed their children with additional supplements.

 Other Breast Reconstruction Considerations

 The goal of breast reconstruction is to restore symmetry and balance to your chest.
 In order to achieve ideal breast symmetry after reconstruction, the opposite breast is often modified during one of the stages of breast reconstruction.
 When this is the case, Dr. Chatson will recommend a procedure such as a breast lift, breast augmentation, or breast reduction to bring complete balance and symmetry to your upper body.
 These considerations will be made during your initial consultation.
 Nipple and areola reconstruction are typically performed after the breast shape has been surgically restored.
 In some cases, breast cancer surgeons may be able to preserve the patient's own nipple and areola at the time of mastectomy.

 Every woman is unique and each body deserves careful attention and personalized services.
 Dr. Chatson has over 17 years of experience helping women in Massachusetts and New Hampshire restore appearance with breast reconstruction.
 Tailoring your procedure to meet your needs, he can help you restore natural beauty to your chest.

-If you have undergone a mastectomy and live in Andover or Lowell, Massachusetts; Nashua, Salem, or Manchester, New Hampshire; or the surrounding areas, please contact George P. Chatson, MD, online or call our office in Massachusetts at 978-528-1174 or in New Hampshire at 603-294-4189 to schedule a breast reconstruction consultation today.
+If you have undergone a mastectomy and live in Andover or Lowell, Massachusetts; Nashua, Salem, or Manchester, New Hampshire; or the surrounding areas, please contact George P. Chatson, MD, online by filling out the Consultation Request Form on this page.
+You can also call our office in Massachusetts at 978-687-1151 or in New Hampshire at 603-882-2103 to schedule a breast reconstruction consultation today.